Confréries – The Brother and Sisterhoods that Promote and Defend the Foods and Wines of France.

 The escutcheon of the Confrérie de Saint-Etienne d’Alsace.

-The newer French confréries, brotherhoods and sisterhoods, those established in the last 100 years, along with a few more ancient are dedicated to the promotion and enjoyment of food and wine.
-France once had hundreds of confréries with ancient religious or secret craft backgrounds; a few of those are still around and often still limited to men only; shades of the Da Vinci Code.
-However, confréries that do not concern themselves with food and wine do not interest me and are so they are left out of this post.
+All French confréries (brotherhoods and sisterhoods) established in the last 100 years, along with a few more ancient ones, are dedicated to the promotion and enjoyment of food and wine.
+France once had hundreds of confréries with ancient religious or secret craft backgrounds—a few of which still exist and remain limited to men only (shades of The Da Vinci Code) they are left out of this post.

 Confrérie de l'Ail Rose de Lautrec

-The confrérie of the pink garlic of Lautrec
+The confrérie of the pink garlic from Lautrec

 Photograph courtesy of Lautrec Tourisme